When is the Best Time to Visit the Egyptian Pyramids in 2026?

 Best time of year to visit Egypt

-• Summer- May to August
+- Summer- May to August

-• Autumn- September to October
+- Autumn- September to October

-• Winter- November to February
+- Winter- November to February

-• Spring-March to April
+- Spring-March to April

-The average temperature lies at 14 to 37 degrees Celsius.
+The average temperature lies between 14 to 37 degrees Celsius.
 Summer is boiling, and winter is mildly cold.
 October to April is the best time to visit Egypt.
 Apart from that, you can visit here all around the year.
 Different seasons have different aspects and charms.

 Visiting in summer (May to August)